rubiojr/iorb/README.txt

   iorb create [drop_name]

 === Adding assets to a drop
- * Create a named drop and add files to it iorb add --drop-name <drop_name>  file1 file2 ...
+ * Add files to an existing drop iorb add --drop-name <drop_name>  file1 file2 ...

  * create a random drop and add files to it iorb add file1 file2 ...